malkavi/grout/USER_GUIDE.md

 ---

 ## BIOS Files

+> [!TIP]
+> This menu will only appear if BIOS Downloads are enabled in settings and if there are BIOS files present in RomM for
+> the selected platform.

 Many emulators require BIOS files to function properly.
 Grout can download these files directly from your RomM server to the correct location on your device.